 1. Bonifacio Global City, Taguig

 Bonifacio Global City, or BGC, is the newest and most hyped, thus easily the most expensive neighborhood in Manila.
 Being first and foremost a business center it tends to be pretty abandoned on weekends, which is good news for its residents who can enjoy a traffic-free Sunday brunch on a café terrace.
 My to-go place is definitely the Wildflour Café and Bakery.

 With its numbered streets and avenues, skyscrapers, and bagel stores BGC are just like a mini-Manhattan or as NYC must have been in the early 20th century.
 The economic boom the country has been enjoying for a couple of years now, here is the most obvious.
 Office and residential buildings are growing rapidly out of the ground and stores of luxury car brands occupy the corners.

-It’s worth to make a nice stroll after breakfast and explore the area paying special attention to BGC`s street art scenes.
+It’s worth it to make a nice stroll after breakfast and explore the area paying special attention to BGC`s street art scenes.
 Since the first street art festival in 2015 many unique and colorful murals from well-known local and international artists decorate the firewalls.

 The place is run by the family of Lanelle Abueva-Fernando, a famous local ceramist who supplies ceramic pieces to several restaurants inland and abroad.
 The café also houses the studio and a store too.
 Should you be interested in the art of pottery Lanelle also runs regular hands-on workshops.